Deep in a cave in Belize’s interior jungle is a sacred Mayan burial site, where the remains of 14 human sacrifices have been found.

 You’ll see much more than just skeletons on the ATM cave tour

-While there’s a lot of hype about the human sacrifices you’ll find in the cave, the other artifacts and the stories behind them are equally interesting, in my opinion, as well as the actual physical geography of the cave itself.
+While there’s a lot of hype about the human sacrifices you’ll find in the cave, the other ancient artifacts and the stories behind them are equally interesting.

-One of the coolest things about this tour was learning about the burial rituals of the ancient Mayan people.
+One of the coolest things about this tour was seeing the archaeological site in the cathedral-like main hall or atrium of the cave, which helped us learn about the burial rituals of the ancient Mayan people.

 Still, the human remains are pretty freaking incredible